tomtatchell/TexConvert/README.md

 ## Current Limitations
 ---
-- Only supports 1 selected VRay material at a time
 - Not all features of the VRay material can translate across *yet...*
 - Only tested using a VRayAdvancedMaterial
 - No support for textures inside filters, c4d noises or builtin elements such as checkerboard.
+- Will convert multiple VRay materials at a time **Unknown upper limit**
 ---

 ## What does convert: